naman-singhal-025/ecom-analytics-recommendation-platform/README.md

 - Product data: Longer TTL as it changes less frequently
 - Analytics data: Shorter TTL as it's constantly updated

+### Logstash and Dual Sync Strategy

+Logstash is used to ingest data from local Elasticsearch instances to Elastic Cloud, ensuring centralized analytics and backup.
+This dual sync approach allows:
+- Fast local testing and development using local Elasticsearch
+- Centralized, scalable analytics and visualization on Elastic Cloud

 ## Future Enhancements

 - Recommendation engine based on user behavior
 - Time-series analysis for demand forecasting
 - AI agent for dynamic decision making
+- UI for managing dashboards and analytics settings
+- Cloud-native deployment with Docker and Podman